-Occasional Apr-Jun; Peregrine Falcon, Eurasian Hobby, Caspian Tern, European Marsh Harrier, Golden Oriole.
+Occasional Apr-Jun; Peregrine Falcon, Eurasian Hobby, Caspian Tern, Western Marsh Harrier, Golden Oriole.

 Autumn: The area is frequented as a foraging area by quite some migrating birds, especially thrushes.
 Eurasian Woodcock and Hen Harrier has been seen in late autumn.

 A visit at Limhamns old shooting range could be combined with a walk (WSW) over the ridge down to the lagoon at Terekudden and Stenören.